 The research also explored the relationship between the frequency of an individual’s air trips compared to the frequency of his friends’ air trips.
 All four candidate weights matrices were considered in examining this relationship.
 The matrices which only consider mutual friendship (i.e. number of mutual friends, mutual friend percentage) and produce the highest log-likelihoods in the spatial Durbin count model show that an individual’s friends make slightly more air trips than the individual on average; matrices that consider direct friendship (i.e. binary, direct and mutual friends) indicate that that individual travels slightly more than his friends do.

 FIGURE 2 shows the trip frequency relationships under the candidate weighting matrices as kernel density plots.
-The figure suggests that on average, an individual makes fewer trips than his friends.
-This is an interesting result, suggesting that an individual’s friends make more trips than himself.
+The figure suggests that an individual’s friends make more trips than himself.
 This correlates to Feld’s friendship paradox, which states that there will always be someone more popular than the individual in his social network (40).
 The study results suggest that in an individual’s social network, there will be someone who travels more.

 FIGURE 2 Trip Frequencies of Friends by Weighting Scheme